koknat/callGraph/README.md

 ## A multi-language tool to parse source code for function definitions and calls
-callGraph generates a .png call graph and displays it<br>
+callGraph generates a call graph image and displays it<br>
 The parser was designed for Python / Perl / TCL, and has been extended for other languages
 !["Sample output of Python"](test/regression/example.py.golden.png)